Frequently Asked Questions

 Who can have a homebirth?

 Questions of safety and risk are deeply personal—something each person must consider, no matter where they plan to birth.
 Every birth carries some level of risk.
-Giving birth at home involves certain risks, just as giving birth in a hospital or birth center does.
+Giving birth at home or in a birth center involves a certain set of risks, just as giving birth in a hospital has its own risks.
 There are many layers to the risk discussion.
-The key question is: after careful consideration, which set of risks is most aligned with your values?
+Each person will have to decide for themselves how they will approach the risk/benefit discussion.
+What are your feelings around each set of risks?
+Your spouse’s?
+After careful consideration, which set of risks is most aligned with your values – Individually, and as a couple?

 Film: Why Not Home